Paing-Ko/myGame/README.md

 ### :headphones: Soundtracks

-The game features the following soundtracks to create a vibrant and engaging atmosphere:
+The game features the following soundtracks to create a fun, vibrant and engaging atmosphere:
 * "Evil Cue"
 * "Bella Ciao"
 * "Never Gonna Give You Up" by Rick Astley